mfirozahmed/P2P-Chat-and-File-Transfer/README.md

 <br>

   Though both of us tried to make a good application for the users using socket programming, we know we lack a lot of things.
-  But it is a user-friendly application and too easy to use but hard to understand without any knowledge of socket programming.
+  But it is a user-friendly application and too easy to use but hard to understand without any knowledge of socket programming
+  😜

 <br>